 What is Windows 10 S?

-This talk of a version of Windows that can only download Microsoft-approved apps is familiar, isn’t it?
-Microsoft believes it has mastered this approach since the turbulent days of Windows RT and Windows 8 with Bing – both of which tried to position Microsoft as the sole provider of apps through curation.
+This talk of a version of Windows that will only download Microsoft-approved apps is familiar, isn’t it?
+Microsoft believes it has realized this approach successfully since the turbulent days of Windows 8 RT and Windows 8 with Bing – both of which attempted to position Microsoft as the sole supplier of apps through curation.

-The good news is that this allows for a startup time of under 5 seconds as opposed to the 30 - 40 second startup time of Windows 10 Pro.
-Not only that, but configuring settings (such as Wi-Fi, webcam, etc.) across an entire classroom of students is as easy as inserting a USB stick in each of their laptops.
+The great thing about this, though, is that it permits for a startup time of less than 5 seconds, as opposed to Windows 10 Pro’s startup time of 30 - 40 seconds.
+Furthermore, configuration settings (such as Wi-Fi, webcam, etc.) across an entire classroom of students is as painless as inserting a USB stick in each of their laptops.

-What can you expect to see included in laptops and/or tablets running Windows 10 S?
+That said, what exactly should you expect to see included in products running Windows 10 S mode?
 Well, the Edge browser, OneNote and Windows Ink are all givens.
-The standard Movies and Groove Music apps, as well as niceties like Maps and Mail and Calendar are shoo-ins, too.
-(Oh, and Cortana!)
+The standard Movies and Groove Music apps, as well as Maps, Mail and Calendar, are clear choices as well.

-Windows 10 S even still features File Explorer, and although many of the laptops that come with the lightweight OS pre-installed may ship with smaller capacity SSDs, Microsoft’s forthcoming introduction of OneDrive Files On-Demand will make it so files can be stored in the cloud, but still viewed the same way as locally stored content – File Explorer UI and all.
+Notwithstanding its limitations, Windows 10 S Mode still offers File Explorer.
+And, while quite a few of the laptops that come with the lightweight OS pre-installed may ship with smaller capacity SSDs, Microsoft’s upcoming introduction of OneDrive Files On-Demand will allow users to access files stored in the cloud and view them just like you would locally stored content.

 We know that a lot of people still have questions regarding the practicality of Windows 10 S mode.
 Hopefully, we have answered a few of your questions, and helped you decide whether or not it’s the right operating system for you.